whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/create_storage_model.md

 ## White Lab standard

-Live execution should happen from project scratch, with Nextflow state and container cache on user scratch.
+Live project directories should be created on project scratch.
+Live execution should run from project scratch, with Nextflow state and container cache on user scratch.
 Selected final outputs should be archived to RDS once a run is validated.